benjamin-klamerek/benjamin-klamerek.github.io/IOT_projects/roller_shutters/openbeken/configuration.md

 - `alias Start_Opening` an alias is also useful to be called from external command (like MQTT)

-- Channel 5 is a special counter to activate safe mode (after pushing `stop` button many times).
+- Channel 5 is a special counter variable to activate safe mode (after pushing `stop` button many times).
 In safe mode, you can access the device in AP mode.
 Pins are disabled.
-Very useful when Wifi configuration is not more valid.
+Very useful when Wifi configuration is no more valid.